 According to the Academy of Nutrition & Dietetics, one of the most effective natural anti-inflammatories is omega-3 fatty acids.
 Studies show that omega-3 rich fish oil helps to prevent morning stiffness and reduces inflammation in joints.
 Other food varieties that are the highest in omega-3 fatty acids include, nuts, seeds, and plant based oils.
 Use Tables 1 & 2 to identify which foods you can incorporate into your diet and the portions needed to hit your adequate intake recommendation for your age.

 Studies show that people who eat a high fiber diet have lower levels of C-reactive protein (CRP) in their blood.
 CRP is an indicator of the amount of inflammation in the body.
-Foods that are naturally high in fiber also tend to contain numerous other vitamins, minerals, and antioxidants needed for optimal joint health, such as vitamins C, D, E, B6, B12, folic acid, selenium, magnesium, zinc, and calcium.
-The USDA federal guidelines for adequate fiber intake is 38g/day for men ages 19-50 and 30g/day for men over 50.
+So foods that are high in fiber tend to contain numerous vitamins, minerals, and antioxidants needed for joint health.
+Examples include vitamins C, D, E, B6, B12, folic acid, selenium, magnesium, zinc, and calcium.
+Furthermore, the USDA federal guidelines for adequate fiber intake is 38g/day for men ages 19-50 and 30g/day for men over 50.
 For women ages 19-50, the guidelines are 25g/day and 21g/day for women over 50.
-Use this list of high-fiber foods to see the fiber content per serving of your favorite foods that you can incorporate into your diet.
+Use this list of high-fiber foods to see the fiber content per serving of foods that you can incorporate into your diet.

 Now that you know what foods to incorporate into your diet to help combat inflammation, here is a list of foods to avoid that can contribute to inflammation: